AFDudley/equanimity_app/README.md

 ## Installation

-1. chmod +X helper.py (or you can just run it with python helper.py)
+1. chmod +x helper.py (or you can just run it with python helper.py)
 2. Run helper.py build
 3. Create a web server with document root as app